 The 12-ounce cans of carbonated tea are brewed with Japanese matcha, and flavored with raspberry and a splash of lime.
 Each can comes infused with 25mg of hemp-derived CBD, and zero THC, a fact confirmed by the company’s certificate of analysis (COA).

-All Tempo products are lab-tested by a third party, Pro Verde Labs.
+A third party lab, Pro Verde Labs, tests all Tempo products.
 The COAs are readily available on the company’s website.

 The sparking tea was exceptionally refreshing.
 Crisp and cool when chilled, it’s fruity, earthy and slightly tangy.

 The sweetness from the berries and earthiness of the matcha were most apparent at first, followed by a hint of lime.
 But then, I picked up on a salty, almost smoky aftertaste (which my partner did not taste).

 Turns out, that salty flavor wasn’t just in my mind.
 The Japanese call it umami, which means “a pleasant savory taste,” according to Healthline.
 Umami is said to have a meaty flavor, and is considered the fifth taste alongside sweet, bitter, salty and sour.